KillingSpark/rustbus/README.md

  For structs there is a derive proc-macro that derives the necessary trait impls for you.
 Look into rustbus_derive if this is of need for you.

- For Variants there is a macro dbus_variant_sig! and dbus_variant_var! which will generate an enum and the Marshal and Unmarshal impls for you.
-These might get replaced with a proc-macro derive like it exists already for structs.
+ For enums there is also a proc-macro that derives the necessary trait impls for you.
+There are two legacy macros: `dbus_variant_sig!` and `dbus_variant_var!`.
+ They do effectively the same, but the legacy macros add a `CatchAll` to our enum to help with unexpected types, where the proc-macros fails unmarshalling with an error.

  The doc for the traits gives more specifics on how to implement them for your own types if necessary.